 Caledonia State Park permits overnight parking with the proper registration.
 The closest camping on the trail is about 2.5 mi. north and 2.5 mi. south of the park.

 Pine Grove Furnace State Park marks the halfway point along the Appalachian Trail.
 Obeying tradition, hikers eat a half-gallon of ice cream here.
 Although no camping on the trail is permitted within the park boundaries, there is a youth hostel located on the trail in the park for public use.
+The Appalachian Trail Museum is near the trail.
 Pine Grove Furnace does allow overnight parking with proper registration.

-Swatara State Park is still largely undeveloped.
-This section of trail sits between two overnight shelters, about a day’s walk apart.
+Swatara State Park sits between two overnight shelters, about a day’s walk apart.
 There are parking areas at Swatara, but as in most places, parking is at your own risk.

 North Country National Scenic Trail